ONE NIGHT IN MIAMI

 Brown and Cooke want changes, but want to work in the system, while Malcolm wants to separate from the whites.

 The next morning they end the meeting stating the stance they want the black rights struggle to take for the future and to warn the country that change is coming.
-In this sincere fictitious film, based on true incidents, the black legends featured are humanized, as they razz each other and even the always stern-faced Malcolm gets ribbed.
+In this sincere fictitious film (the meeting took place, but what was said is not known), based on true incidents, the black legends featured are humanized, as they razz each other and even the always stern-faced Malcolm gets ribbed.
 Within two years both Maloclm and Cooke were dead (one from an assassination, the other from a motel incident).

 REVIEWED ON 9/17/2020 GRADE: B+